LiviuCP/goToScriptsPython/README.md

 1) If no argument is entered the user home directory will be visited.
 2) If the same directory as the current one is entered the previous dir will remain unchanged.

 5.2.
-The history and favorites menus
+The navigation history and favorites menus

 Enter navigation mode, then enter < for history or > for favorites.